-We do not know how long the Palestinians can live in the tyranny of Israel, but we all know that Palestine will always live as a desire.
+We do not know how long the Palestinians can live in the tyranny of Israel, but we all know that Palestine will always live as a desired.
 The days there are full of tension, between anger and ideals to be achieved, possibilities of life or death, displaced as well as heroism, nostalgia and the difficulty of hope.
 Palestine may be the only time we should speak because Palestine is not just a territory, but a struggle for independence.

 It seems rather difficult to imagine, Israel as a State that overshadows the Jews who brought trauma to the history of the extermination of most of the Jews by the Nazis, now do the cruelty they once experienced.
 Israel is Israel because it felt that they had been the victims of the Holocaust actually made them feel the right to a more cruel holocaust of Hitler.
 A circle of endless hatred.

-Israel, feeling besieged from birth, attacked and occupied the territory of people from the first stand.
+Israel, feeling besieged from birth, attacked and occupied the territory of its people from the first stand.
 Israel is not just a country, Israel is a combat troop.
 He is constantly alert and generally never loses.

 Why are we Palestinians?
 Palestine is not just a territory, nor are people of a particular ethnicity.
-Palestine is sadness, facing the forces associated with knowledge and technology, facing sophisticated weapons, the power of money, a very conquering force.
+Palestine is sad, facing the forces associated with knowledge and technology, facing sophisticated weapons, the power of money, a very conquering force.
 Why do we feel the same fate with Palestine?
 Because we know it feels sad because our hearts feel the same with Palestine.
-Ever felt how captured, defeated and silenced in the world.
+Ever felt how captured, defeated, and silenced in the world.

 Translate From: Mengapa Kita Merasa Senasib Dengan Palestina